Skip to main content

 — Google announcement, Link

 Gemini 3.1 Flash-Lite matters because it pushes the floor down on per-request intelligence.
-That does not mean “free reasoning.”
-It means the old bigger model everywhere pattern is now a budget bug.
+That does not mean "free reasoning."
+It means the bigger model everywhere pattern has become a budget bug you can no longer ignore.

 Decision AxisFlash-Lite SignalPractical Call